carbonblack/cbapi-python/docs/concepts.rst

 In summary, Model Objects contain all the data associated with a specific type of API call.
-In this example, the :py:mod:`cbapi.response.models.Binary` Model Object reflects all the data available via the ``/api/v1/binary`` API route on a CB Response server.
+In this example, the :py:mod:`cbapi.response.models.Binary` Model Object reflects all the data available via the ``/api/v1/binary`` API route on an EDR server.

 Joining Model Objects
 ---------------------

 Many times, there are relationships between different Model Objects.
 To make navigating these relationships easy, cbapi provides special properties to "join" Model Objects together.
 For example, a :py:mod:`cbapi.response.models.Process` Model Object can reference the :py:mod:`cbapi.response.models.Sensor` or :py:mod:`cbapi.response.models.Binary` associated with this Process.

 In this case, special "join" properties are provided for you.
 When you use one of these properties, cbapi will automatically retrieve the associated Model Object, if necessary.